digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/aes_performance_considerations.md

 ## Introduction

-The performance of `Ambassador Edge Stack's` control plane can be characterized along a number of different `dimensions`.
+The performance of `Ambassador Edge Stack` control plane can be characterized along a number of different `dimensions`.
 The following list contains each `dimension` that has an impact at the application level:

 - The number of `TLSContext` resources.
 - The number of `Host` resources.